How to Eat Healthy to Balance Your Immune System

 I’ll be the first to admit that I struggle to meet my daily fluid requirements.
 Below are a few things that have helped me get closer to reaching my goal:

-For more quick tips on supporting your immune system, check out this article published by the Academy of Nutrition and Dietetics.
+For more quick tips on supporting your immune system, read this article from the Academy of Nutrition and Dietetics.